• Skip to main content

 Make sure that your hand mixer beaters are completely dry and clean.
 If you don’t use clean beaters you may find that the egg whites don’t whip up.

 Gradually add the sugar to the egg whites.
-Then the lemon juice.
+Then the lime (or lemon) juice.
 Beat until the egg whites double in size and soft peaks form.

 Step Five: Place about a third of the egg whites into the egg yolk mixture and fold in.
 Then add another third and fold again.